tasken/jekyll-porfolio/curriculum.en.md

 - Advanced performance with design software: Adobe Creative Cloud.
 - Advanced knowledge of typesetting and <span title="Orthotypography is the aspect of typography that defines the meaning and rightful usage of typographic signs, notably punctuation marks, and elements of layout such as flush margins and indentation.">orthotypography</span>.
 - Knowledge of HTML and CSS on Web standards (W3C).
-- Site development using WordPress, Drupal, Jekyll, Indexhibit, Berta and other CMS.
+- Site development using WordPress, Drupal, Jekyll, Indexhibit, Berta, Ghost and other CMS.
 - Familiarity with technologies: PHP, MySQL, Javascript.
 - Work experience with GitHub.
 - Advanced knowledge of technical issues, file formats, optimization, compatibility and web and digital technologies in general.
 - Cooperation and productive communication equipment.
-- High performance and ease of learning technologies.
+- High performance and self-taught in digital technologies.

 ## Education and training
 - **Graphic Design** // 2008 -- present